-Many teens using Juul are blindsided by their dependence to nicotine.
+Many teens who vape find themselves blindsided by their dependence to nicotine.
 Doctors believe this dependence could lead teens to eventually move on to traditional cigarettes, which kill 480,000 Americans per year.
-But aside from the possible spiral into cigarette use, doctors are concerned about the long-term effects of electronic cigarettes.
+But aside from the possible spiral into cigarette use, doctors are concerned about the long-term effects of e-cigarettes.

-The effect that nicotine addiction may have on brain development is a primary concern.
-Because the prefrontal cortex doesn’t finish developing until around the age of 25, teens who consume nicotine at an early age may suffer from loss of memory, inability to focus, increased sensitivity to other substances, and greater impulsivity.
+The impact that nicotine addiction may have on brain development is a primary concern.
+Because the prefrontal cortex does not finish developing until around the age of 25, teens who consume nicotine at an early age may suffer from loss of memory, inability to focus, increased sensitivity to other substances, and greater impulsivity.